carlosbc24/knime2model_MD4DSP/README.md

 - **`.gitignore`**: file that contains the files and directories to be ignored by Git.

+- **`KNIME_nodes_MD4DSP_mapping.xlsx`**: Excel file that contains the relation of mapping of the KNIME nodes with its specific configuration with the MD4DSP dataProcessing nodes.

 - **`parser_config.yaml`**: yaml file that contains the configuration of the parser.